andrehuang/normalizing-flows-reproduce/README.md

 In relation to the MNIST experiment:

-I have tested the MNIST training/testing for length of flows K=4 and K=10 for 1000 epochs (500k parameter updates).
+- I have tested the MNIST training/testing for length of flows K=4 and K=10 for 1000 epochs (500k parameter updates).
 The results are shown in the test_colab notebook.
 For the case of K=10, a cuda-related error (I think it's Colab related) terminated the program (in epoch 754) and because of that I didn't check the final ELBO and the final lnp(x) values.
-However, for many epochs before the 754th the algorithm was stack at a validation set loss around 104, whereas we want it (the test set loss, but they are close) to be around 93-94, according to Fig 4a.
+However, for many epochs before and until the 754th, the algorithm was stack at a validation set loss around 104, whereas we want it (the test set loss, but they are close) to be around 93-94, according to Fig 4a.
 For the case of K=4, ELBO was around 95 and lnp(x) around 89, which are the needed values.

-For the K=10 case, I think that with the change of the architecture of the encoder/decoder the values of ELBO and lnp(x) might get better.
+For the K=10 case, I expect that with the change of the architecture of the encoder/decoder the values of ELBO and lnp(x) will get better.

 Also, I noticed that when using our code and functions and only use the reference (i.e. Sylvester) code for the models.flows we get better results for the K=10 case (Validation set loss: 91.8).
-The only difference in their implementantion of models.flows is the use a u_hat instead of u.
+The only difference in their implementantion of models.flows is the use of u_hat instead of u.

+- For number of flows K=10, I encounter an error which, after investigating its cause, seems to me that is VAE architecture related.
+I describe the procedure for the reproduction of the error and the reason why I believe it's VAE architecture related in detail in the file Errors_README.

 To Ella: you can start adjusting the architecture/hyperparameters of encoder/decoder of the VAE.